Imshk/My-blogs/clhexk1ut000209imatl397mx.md

 Abhinav Dubey, a DevOps engineer at Devtron and a CNCF ambassador, gave a talk on "GitOps just a Buzzword" at the WeMakeDevs Delhi meetup.
 He started by explaining what GitOps is and why it has become popular among developers.
 According to him, GitOps is an operating model that enables continuous delivery through the use of Git as a single source of truth.

-Abhinav also explained the differences between GitOps and traditional DevOps, highlighting how GitOps provides better version control, auditability, and security.
+Abhinav also explained the differences between GitOps and traditional DevOps, highlighting how GitOps provides better version control, audibility, and security.
 He then went on to talk about the various GitOps tools available in the market, including ArgoCD, Flux, and Jenkins X.

 One interesting aspect of his talk was the security features that come naively with GitOps.
 He explained how GitOps provides better security by reducing the need for manual intervention in the deployment process, thus minimizing the risk of human error.